Jakarta City History: Transformation to a Bustling Metropolitan

 Also, this period saw the expansion and establishment of new areas such as Kebon Sirih and Prapatan.
 In addition, the development of Pasar Baru market, the completion of a new port called Tanjung Priok, and the development of Menteng, Gondangdia, and Meester Cornelis (Jatinegara) also happened during this period of time.

 With all these expansions, Batavia became a city with 2 centers.
 The first center is the area that people know as Kota Tua, where the shipping warehouses and offices are located.
 On the other hand, the area called Weltevreden district considered the new southern hub for governmental buildings, military facilities, and entertainment (shops, restaurants, cinema).
-These two centers were connected by the Molenvliet Canal (Known as Gajah Mada and Hayam Wuruk street) that stretches alongside the waterway.
+These two centers were connected by the Molenvliet Canal (Known as Gajah Mada and Hayam Wuruk Street) that stretches alongside the waterway.

 Jakarta after the Indonesian Independence